fiandev/fiandev/README.md

   ## quotes
   ```
   # Indonesia
-  "Bisakah dunia yang menarik ini benar-benar menjadi kenyataan?" - Lau dari anime Kuroshitsuji
+  "Apa yang Anda katakan mungkin benar, bahwa ada perang yang terjadi di luar dunia kita.
+Tapi kami tidak setuju dengan itu!
+Kami tidak menyukai perang!
+Dan itulah mengapa kami memilih untuk berada di sini, di wilayah netral!" - Kira Yamato dari anime Mobile Suit Gundam Seed

   # English
-  "Can a world this interesting actually be reality?" - Lau from anime Kuroshitsuji
+  "What you say may be correct, that there is a war going on outside our world.
+But we don't agree with it!
+We dislike war!
+And that is why we chose to be here, in neutral territory!" - Kira Yamato from anime Mobile Suit Gundam Seed

   # Auto generated from : https://kyoko.rei.my.id/api/quotes.php
   ```